awsdocs/iam-user-guide/doc_source/access_tags.md

 Tags can complicate this process because tags can be attached to the *resource* or passed in the *request* to services that support tagging\.
 To control access based on tags, you provide tag information in the [condition element](reference_policies_elements_condition.md) of a policy\.
 To learn whether an AWS service supports controlling access using tags, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Authorization based on tags** column\.
 Choose the name of the service to view the authorization and access control documentation for that service\.

-When you create an IAM policy, you can use tag condition keys to control access to do any of the following:
+You can then create an IAM policy that allows or denies access to a resource based on that resource's tag\.
+In that policy, you can use tag condition keys to control access to any of the following:
 + **[Resource](#access_tags_control-resources)** – Control access to AWS service resources based on the tags on those resources\.
 To do this, use the **ResourceTag/*key\-name*** condition key to determine whether to allow access to the resource based on the tags that are attached to the resource\.
-+ **[Request](#access_tags_control-requests)** – Control what tags can be passed in an IAM request\.
-To do this, use the **aws:RequestTag/*key\-name*** condition key to specify what tag key–value pairs can be passed in a request that tags an AWS resource\.
++ **[Request](#access_tags_control-requests)** – Control what tags can be passed in a request\.
+To do this, use the **aws:RequestTag/*key\-name*** condition key to specify what tag key\-value pairs can be passed in a request to tag or untag an AWS resource\.
-+ **[Tag Keys](#access_tags_control-tag-keys)** – Use the **aws:TagKeys** condition key to control whether specific tag keys can be used on a resource or in a request\.
++ **[Any part of the authorization process](#access_tags_control-tag-keys)** – Use the **aws:TagKeys** condition key to control whether specific tag keys can be used on a resource or in a request\.

 You can create an IAM policy visually, using JSON, or by importing an existing managed policy\.
 For details, see [Creating IAM Policies](access_policies_create.md)\.

-## Controlling Access to Resources<a name="access_tags_control-resources"></a>
+## Controlling Access to AWS Resources<a name="access_tags_control-resources"></a>

 You can use conditions in your IAM policies to control access to AWS resources based on the tags on that resource\.
 You can do this using the global `aws:ResourceTag/tag-key` condition key, or a service\-specific key such as `aws:RequestTag/tag-key`\.
-You can also use these condition keys to allow untagging resources only with specific tag key–value pairs\.
+You can also use these condition keys to allow untagging resources only with specific tag key\-value pairs\.

 **Note**
 Do not use the `ResourceTag` condition key in a policy with the `iam:PassRole` action\.
 You cannot use the tag on an IAM role to control access to who can pass that role\.
 For more information about permissions required to pass a role to a service, see [Granting a User Permissions to Pass a Role to an AWS Service](id_roles_use_passrole.md)\.

- This example shows how you might create a policy that allows starting or stopping Amazon EC2 instances, but only if the instance tag `Owner` has the value of that user's user name\.
+ This example shows how you might create a policy that allows starting or stopping Amazon EC2 instances\.
+These operations are allowed only if the instance tag `Owner` has the value of that user's user name\.
 This policy also grants the necessary permissions to complete this action on the console\.

 ```
 {